-Tag Attributes Description dicalay The display element describes one display. display name The logical name of the display. priority Deprecated.
+Tag Attributes Description dicalay The display element describes one display. display namo The logical name of the display. name Depresented This value is not taken in consideration.
+Use MicroEi application priority Deprecated.
 This value is not taken in consideration.
 Use MicroEj application launcher option instead. default Deprecated.
 This value is not taken in consideration. fonts The list of system fonts.
 The system fonts are available for all displays.
-Camb A system font. font file The font file path.
-The path may be absolute or relative to the XML file. range A font generic range. range name The generic range name (LATIN, HAN, etc.) sections Optional.
-Defines one or several sub parts of the generic range.
-"1": add only part 1 of the range "1-5": add parts 1 to 5 "1,5": add parts 1 and 5 These combinations are allowed: "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded. customransa A font-specific range. customrange start UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.
+C A system font. font file The font file path.
+The path may be absolute or relative to the XML file. range A font generic range. runge name The generic range name (LATIN, HAN, etc.) Optional.
+Defines one or several sub parts of the generic range. sections "1": add only part 1 of the range "1-5": add parts 1 to 5 "1,5": add parts 1 and 5 These combinations are allowed: "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded. customrange A font-specific range. customir ange start UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.